AlexandreAndr/profile/_pages/about.md

   - /about.html
 ---

 I am a graduate student in Computer Science at **Georgia Tech**, specializing in **NeuroAI** with a focus on **sequence modeling**.
-My research interests span across **time series transformers**, **state space models**, and their applications, including **music recommendation** and **neural decoding**.
+I’m a member of the NerDS Lab, where I have the privilege of being advised by Prof. Eva Dyer.
+My research interests span across **neuro foundation models**, **time series transformers**, **state space models**, and their applications, including **brain-computer interface (BCI)**  and **neural decoding**.
 Prior to this, I obtained a degree in Computer Science at Université de technologie de Compiègne and gained industry experience with large-scale datasets and applications as an intern at Deezer.

 ---
 ## :newspaper: News